arachid1/soundofnavi/trainers/README.md

 What are some important components we will be using?
 - most important library used: main/models/conv/modules
-- train files for pneumonia training: main/models/train$.py, following a train$ format, with $ an integer (refer to traintemplate.py)
+- train files for pneumonia training: main/models/train$.py, following a train$ format, with $ an integer (refer to train1.py as the template)
 - utilities for train file: main/models/conv/modules/main, which contains the following that we will learn more about.
 a) helpers.py: most of the functions called inside train$.py, like load_audios, will be called from there

-b) parameters.py: a module (which is imported im most folders) to keep track of ALL parameters across files (for example, to allow accessing parameters.sr inside file A or B) and reflect modifications everywhere accordingly
+b) parameters.py: a module (which is imported im most folders) to keep track of ALL parameters across files (for example, to allow accessing parameters.sr inside file A or B) and reflect modifications everywhere in a synchronized manner.

 # Now...

-In local_gc_exe.sh, you have indicated the appropriate trainer for the mode (or folder/task) you want to work on, a training file and other important elements.
+In local_gc_exe.sh, you have indicated the appropriate trainer for the mode (i.e., folder/task) you want to work on, a training file and other important elements.
 Let's take a look inside your training file.

 The following is an important section that you shouldn't have to modify for the most part.
 Its main objective is to creates a parent folder for file cache.
 Be aware that it deletes any prior cache folder that corresponds to that file, so for example, running local_gc_exec.sh for train2356 will delete any exisiting cache/pneumonia/train2356 folder and initialize a new one.
 It also seeds our libraries, defines training mode, etc.

 ```
+def launch_job(datasets, model, spec_aug_params, audio_aug_params, parse_function):
+    initialize_job()
+    train_model(datasets, model, spec_aug_params, audio_aug_params, parse_function)

+if __name__ == "__main__":
     print("Tensorflow Version: {}".format(tf.__version__))
     print("Num GPUs Available: ", len(tf.config.list_physical_devices('GPU')))
     seed_everything() # seeding np, tf, etc